expo/expo/docs/pages/versions/unversioned/sdk/localization.md

 ### `Localization.isMetric`

 Boolean value that indicates whether the system uses the metric system.
+On Android and web, this is inferred from the current region.

 ### `Localization.currency`